trayio-connectors/wunderground/README.md

-# wunderground
+# wunderground tray.io connector

-A connector for weather api Wunderground
+A connector for Wunderground weather API